P2P lenders’ wind-down plans are in the FCA cross hairs: what should firms be mindful of?

 Although a company has to be either actually or contingently insolvent, the insolvency practitioner who is proposed as the Supervisor has to satisfy themselves that the business is a ‘going concern’ capable of fulfilling the terms of the proposed deal.
 Trading forecasts and cash flow projections will be needed to demonstrate that the company will be able to meet the terms of the deal being proposed; it will also have to demonstrate that it has good accounting and financial reporting systems.

-For more information on Company Voluntary Administration, we offer an initial free consultation to review the situation and make recommendations on the best way forward.
-If we think that Company Voluntary Administration is the best route forward, our specialists can support the business at every step of the way through the process.
+For more information on Company Voluntary Arrangements, we offer an initial free consultation to review the situation and make recommendations on the best way forward.
+If we think that Company Voluntary Arrangements is the best route forward, our specialists can support the business at every step of the way through the process.

 Contact our Head Office on +44 (0) 20 3326 6454 to arrange a no obligation and confidential call with one of our Partners.